-- The FDA or comparable regulatory authority or an Institutional Review Board or comparable ethics oversight body may decline to clear the applicable Investigational New Drug Application (IND) or equivalent regulatory submission necessary to conduct human clinical trials; - we may be unable to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that our product candidates have the necessary safety, purity, and potency for any of their proposed indications; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval; - we may be unable to demonstrate that our product candidates' clinical and other benefits outweigh their safety risks; - we may encounter serious and unexpected adverse events during clinical trials that render our products unsafe for use in humans; - the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from preclinical studies or clinical trials; - the data collected from clinical trials of our product candidates may not be sufficient to the satisfaction of the FDA or comparable foreign regulatory authorities to support the submission of a BLA or other comparable submission in foreign jurisdictions or to obtain regulatory approval in Europe, the U.S. or elsewhere; - the FDA or comparable foreign regulatory authorities may fail to approve our manufacturing processes and/or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.
+• The FDA or comparable regulatory authority or an IRB or comparable ethics oversight body may decline to clear the applicable Investigational New Drug Application (IND) or equivalent regulatory submission necessary to conduct human clinical trials;

+- failure to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that our product candidates have the necessary safety, purity, and potency for any of their proposed indications; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval; - failure to demonstrate that clinical and other benefits outweigh safety risks; - · serious and unexpected adverse events during clinical trials that render the product candidates unsafe for use in humans; - the FDA or comparable foreign regulatory authorities may disagree with the interpretation of data from preclinical studies or clinical trials; - the data collected from clinical trials of our product candidates may not be sufficient to the satisfaction of the FDA or comparable foreign regulatory authorities to support the submission of a BLA or other comparable submission in foreign jurisdictions or to obtain regulatory approval in Europe, the U.S. or elsewhere; - the FDA or comparable foreign regulatory authorities may fail to approve the manufacturing processes and/or facilities of third-party manufacturers; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering the clinical data insufficient for approval.